Kevin-Patyk/ASReview-Text-Summarization-Thesis/README.md

 * `t5-small-pubmed`
 * `t5-small-wikihow-pubmed`

-The models, along with evaluation results, are also uploaded to the (author's Hugging Face profile)[https://huggingface.co/Kevincp560].
+The models, along with evaluation results, are also uploaded to the [author's Hugging Face profile](https://huggingface.co/Kevincp560).

-# Content: `Stage 2 - Preprocessing & Model Application`
+# Content: Stage 2 - Preprocessing & Model Application

 This folder contains the `R` (version 4.1.2) scripts in `.Rmd` and `.html` formats used during preprocessing.
 Additionally, it contains the Python (version 3.10) script in `ipynb` & `.py` formats for creating the the summaries using the selected algorithm from Stage 1.

-The scripts for identifying articles and parsing the PDF files were provided by (Bianca Kramer)[https://www.uu.nl/medewerkers/bmrkramer].
+The scripts for identifying articles and parsing the PDF files were provided by [Bianca Kramer](https://www.uu.nl/medewerkers/bmrkramer).

 * `Part 1 - Gathering Article Information`: This folder contains the `R` script which iterates through the metadata provided by the depression dataset and obtains article information, such as licensing and determining if the URL is a PDF.
 * `Part 2 - Downloading Articles`: This folder contains the `R` script which is used to download all of the articles that have the URL as a PDF.

 Before moving on to the third stage, the PDF files need to be parsed.
-(GROBID)[https://github.com/kermitt2/grobid] is used to parse the PDF files into XML format before importing and cleaning the text in `R`.
-How to install and use GROBID can be done by reading the (documentation)[https://grobid.readthedocs.io/en/latest/Install-Grobid/].
+[GROBID](https://github.com/kermitt2/grobid) is used to parse the PDF files into XML format before importing and cleaning the text in `R`.
+How to install and use GROBID can be done by reading the [documentation](https://grobid.readthedocs.io/en/latest/Install-Grobid/).

 * `Part 3 - Preprocessing`: This folder contains the `R` script which is used to import, clean, and merge the full text with the metadata prior to making summaries.

 * `Part 4 - Algorithm Application`: This folder contaisn the `Python` scripts which create summaries of the full text articles.
 Similar to Stage 1, NVIDIA's `CUDA` is used to optimize the deep learning models.

-# Content: `Stage 3 - Simulation Study`
+# Content: Stage 3 - Simulation Study

-The simulation study is conducted using (ASReview)[https://asreview.nl/].
-The ASReview GitHub page can be found (here)[https://github.com/asreview/asreview].
-For information about installation and usage, see the ASReview (documentation)[https://asreview.readthedocs.io/en/latest/].
+The simulation study is conducted using [ASReview](https://asreview.nl/).
+The ASReview GitHub page can be found [here](https://github.com/asreview/asreview).
+For information about installation and usage, see the ASReview [documentation](https://asreview.readthedocs.io/en/latest/).
 The simulation study is conducted using the default settings of the simulation mode.

 This folder contains the `output` (results) and `scripts` folders.